Vans-17/Deep-Learning-Project/06_demo/demo_instructions.md

 ```

 Compare `live_result.png` vs `no_shape.png` side by side.

-**Talk through:** *"Without the BFM shape coefficients, identity preservation drops — you can see the face geometry shifts toward the target person.
-This confirms that shape conditioning is the key contribution over the baseline."*

 Then point to `05_results/ablations.csv` and show the ID-sim drop in the `w/o Shape` row.